FailAcademy/learning/wdp-vancouver/_lessons/week-05/02-es2015-with-webpack.md

 Set up a new project with Webpack:

-1. Create a new folder in your *virtual machine's public* directory
+1. Create a new folder for your project:
     - Remember to run `npm init` in your project's root directory.
     - Remember to create a `.gitignore` file and add 'node_modules' at the top
-2. Create folders in the root directory:
+2. Create the following folders within:
     - src
     - dist
-3. Create files:
+3. Create the following files:
     - index.html (in project root)
     - main.scss (in src)
     - main.js (in src)
     - webpack.config.js (in project root)

-In Webpack config add the following code:
+In `webpack.config.js` add the following code:

 ```js
 module.exports = {